Distributed shared memory: States

+A state diagram of a block of memory in a DSM.
+A block is "owned" if one of the nodes has the block in state EM.

 A basic DSM will track at least three states among nodes for any given block in the directory.
 There will be some state to dictate the block as uncached (U), a state to dictate a block as exclusively owned or modified owned (EM), and a state to dictate a block as shared (S).
 As blocks come into the directory organization, they will transition from U to EM (ownership state) in the initial node.
 The state can transition to S when other nodes begin reading the block.

 There are two primary methods for allowing the system to track where blocks are cached and in what condition across each node.
 Home-centric request-response uses the home to service requests and drive states, whereas requester-centric allows each node to drive and manage its own requests through the home.

 Home-centric request and response

 In a home-centric system, the DSM will avoid having to handle request-response races between nodes by allowing only one transaction to occur at a time until the home node has decided that the transaction is finished—usually when the home has received every responding processor's response to the request.
 An example of this is Intel's QPI home-source mode.
-The advantages of this approach are that it's simple to implement but its request-response strategy is slow and buffered due to the home node's limitations.
+The advantages of this approach are that it is simple to implement but its request-response strategy is slow and buffered due to the home node's limitations.

 Requester-centric request and response

+Sequential invocations and responses in DSM.

 In a requester-centric system, the DSM will allow nodes to talk at will to each other through the home.
 This means that multiple nodes can attempt to start a transaction, but this requires additional considerations to ensure coherence.
-For example: when one node is processing a block, if it receives a request for that block from another node it will send a NAck (Negative Acknowledgement) to tell the initiator that the processing node can't fulfill that request right away.
+For example: when one node is processing a block, if it receives a request for that block from another node it will send a NAck (Negative Acknowledgement) to tell the initiator that the processing node cannot fulfill that request right away.
 An example of this is Intel's QPI snoop-source mode.
 This approach is fast but it does not naturally prevent race conditions and generates more bus traffic.

 Consistency models

 The DSM must follow certain rules to maintain consistency over how read and write order is viewed among nodes, called the system's consistency model.

-Suppose we have n processes and Mi memory operations for each process i, and that all the operations are executed sequentially.
-We can conclude that (M1 + M2 + ... + Mn)!/(M1!
+In a situation where there are n processes and Mi memory operations for each process i, and that all the operations are executed sequentially.
+(M1 + M2 + ... + Mn)!/(M1!
 M2!...
 Mn!) are possible interleavings of the operations.
 The issue with this conclusion is determining the correctness of the interleaved operations.
 Memory coherence for DSM defines which interleavings are permitted.